lgaalves/CombModel/README.rst

    :align: center

-For more detailed information about the methods implemented in ``comb-model``, please consult its `documentation <https://comb-model.readthedocs.io/en/latest/index.html>`_.
+For more detailed information about the methods functions in ``comb-model``, please consult its `documentation <https://comb-model.readthedocs.io/en/latest/index.html>`_.